I often see statements like

 The point of the test is that you don’t want to work with someone that would annoy you.

-This shows how important it is to be socially skilled, not just in private, but also in your career.
-Sure, the qualifications need to be there, but after that, social skills can be a deal breaker.
+This shows how important it is to be socially adept, not just in private, but also in your career.
+Sure, the qualifications need to be there, but after that, social skills can be a deal-breaker.

 So in summary

-- Looks are important (and can be improved dramatically quite easily)
+- Looks are important (and can be improved dramatically quite easily: Tips for women here and tips for men here)

 - Your social skills and ability to bond with people when you make conversation is way more important than your looks